-Mr Hughes was not a member of the Audit Risk and Compliance Committee or the Remuneration and Nomination Committee but attended all meetings by invitation.

-Mr Lahiff was not a member of the Audit Risk and Compliance Committee but attended the meetings by invitation.
-Mr Lahiff was appointed to the Audit, Risk and Compliance Committee from 29 March 2012.
+- (a) Mr Hughes was not a member of the Audit Risk and Compliance Committee or the Remuneration and Nomination Committee but attended the meetings by invitation. - (b) Ms Morton was not a member of the Remuneration and Nomination Committee but attended all meetings by invitation. - (c) Mr Henley was not a member of the Audit Risk and Compliance Committee but attended the meetings by invitation.